Tech-at-DU/Habitual-Swift4/P03-Populating-the-Table-View/readme.md

 }
 ```

-You changed the first method to return the count of the names array because you wanted one "cell" for each .
+You changed the first method to return the count of the names array because you wanted one "cell" for each.
 In the second method, we had to use the **indexPath.row** to check what cell we needed to populate.
 Then, we'd update the **textLabel.text** to be equal to the string at that **indexPath.row**.